glbala87/ELLA_tool/docs/technical/testing.md

 ### Python

-If you want to run a specific API test while developing, you can enter your development container and run `source /ella/ops/dev/setup-local-integration-test.source`, before running the test with `py.test`.
-This script will tell the test framework to use your local database dump after the initial run, saving you a lot of time when running the test again.
+If you want to run a specific API test while developing, enter your development container in VSCode, and select the `Test`-section in the left sidebar.
+From there you can run and debug specific tests.

+Alternatively, you can use `py.test <path>` like normal in the integrated terminal.

 The database fixtures are setup in different `conftest.py` files.

-For normal unit testing, just run `py.test <path>` like normal.

 ### Javascript